BU-NU-CLOUD-F19/Dependency_Inversion_in_AWS-Hosted_Genomics_Analysis_Pipelines/README.md

 Make the existing preparation service Hail work with new data preparation service WuXi, depending on which service was chosen by end users.
 This work would involve a few steps:

 - Manage the request from web application Seqr by using a parameterized service class (SeqrBackendService) instead of making direct calls to a specific data preparation service.
-A particular focus of this work will be error-handling, since Seqr will not be able to directly monitor the state of Hail or WuXi.

 - Develop SeqrBackendService to parse requests from Seqr and converts them to architecture-specific commands.